imagitama/phasmophobia-site/how-to-play/index.md

 They give EXP for taking a photo of the bones and for picking them up.
 No other benefits.

 They also (probably) give you money for picking them up (to be confirmed)

+## Death

+If you die you will lose all of the items you added to the mission but your insurance will cover 50% of the value of the items.

+For example if you spend $100 on a motion sensor, you bring it on a mission then you die, at the end of the mission you will lose the sensor but you will be given $50.